 ₹762 100 9.5 25.9 36.7 36.1 19.4 1.7 Franklin India Smaller Companies Fund Growth ₹139.228

 ₹9,684 500 10.6 29.9 42.7 36.1 22.2 3.6 Franklin Build India Fund Growth ₹100.724

 ₹1,558 500 12 32.8 36.7 35.1 21.3 11.2 Note: Returns up to 1 year are on absolute basis & more than 1 year are on CAGR basis. as on 1 Dec 23

 Many people who are new to investing, find it difficult to understand SIP calculator and its working.
 Therefore, we have tried to solve their problem by giving detailed information.
 Read below to know!

-When using a SIP calculator, one has to fill certain variables, that include-
+When using a SIP calculator, you have to fill certain variables like-

 SIP calculator is one of the best tools for effective financial planning.
 While one may select the best SIP mutual funds, monitor the NAVs and SIP returns, however, strategy and planning are very important and this is where the SIP return calculator plays a critical role.
 Whether one wants to plan to buy a house, car, any asset, plan for retirement, a child's higher education or any other financial goal, the SIP calculator can be used for the same.

 The SIP calculator requires some basic inputs like investment amount, the frequency of investing (weekly, monthly, quarterly) and period of investing (additional inputs like inflation and expected Market returns will give a more realistic picture).
 The output from this would be the final amount at maturity and gains made.
 A similar calculation with a goal in mind can also be made to determine the amount one should invest in a SIP to reach there.
 The entire calculation of SIP returns is mentioned below.
 Take a look!